hermscoder/data-structures-algorithms/README.md

 - preOrder writes before visiting left and right nodes.
 - postOrder writes after visiting left and right nodes.
 - inOrder writes after visiting left node and before visiting the right node.

+## Thank you!

+Thank you for being here.
+If this repo managed to help you some way, give it a star or let me know if I must change something!